 Learning Design Thinking: Lead Change in Your Organization with Turi McKinley

 Learn how design thinking can lead to better business solutions.
 Discover new strategies for ideation and problem-solving, such as journey mapping, concepting, and prototyping.

 2h 8m • COURSE

 Find out how the design firm frog helped FEMA create a plan for a community-run disaster relief program in the wake of Hurricane Sandy.

 Learning Design Research with Andy Schwanbeck

-Reignite your design process by incorporating relevant design research.
-This course introduces design research so that designers understand how critical it is to being able to construct great designs.
+Reignite your design process by using relevant design research.
+Get an introduction to design research, and learn how critical it is to being able to construct great designs.

 2h 57m • COURSE